Niuafoʻou (Tonga) 1996 "XIII Congress of International Union of Prehistoric and Protohistoric science"

 Notes:

-[1] Monochrome Proofs were done on thin card and in black and white by Walsall Security Printers of London UK, and were used to check the design.
+[1] [1] The Monochrome Proofs were done on thin cards and in black and white by Walsall Security Printers of London UK, and were used to check the design.
+The perforations on the proof are only simulated.

-The monochrome proofs were, usually, produced in amount of 20, then sent to Tonga for the officials to check.
+The monochrome proofs were produced, in amounts of 20, after the Cromalin one, then sent to Tonga for the officials to check.
 When accepted, they were sent to stamp magazines to illustrate the upcoming new issues.

 After it passed the necessary checks, this imperforated proof sheet was placed in the printers archives and was left imperforated.
 All other sheets issued were perforated.